X (1996 film): Production

-Rintaro directed the movie.
+The movie was directed by Rintaro, who previously directed the music video X^{2} based on the manga.
 He was requested by the editorial Kadokawa Shoten for unknown reasons, which he believes it was due to his work on Harmageddon, a 1983 film that employs different themes from the X manga.
 He aimed Asami Watanabi's script as a base to develop scenes of his liking.
 Based on the style he employed, Rintaro expected that multiple viewers would reject his work as the narrative gave Kamui a tragic ending which would impact people's personal taste.
 X was the first time Rintaro worked with Clamp which he found to be a unique experience.
 Since the manga was not finished, the script was made with Ohkawa's help to create a completely alternative story.
 He aimed the film to be a self-contained story and thus multiple subplots had to be removed from the source material.
 He often discussed this with Ohkawa who created the first script which Madhouse use to adapt.
 In retrospective, Rintaro is glad with how the movie was completed, specifically due to the focus on fight scenes.
 The film was written to be as simple as possible.

 The characters were designed by Nobuteri Yuki while the music was produced by Yasuaki Shimizu.
 X was the first time Rintaro used computer animation in his career.
 The character Shogo Asagi was created exclusively to the movie.
 Kadokawa Shoten editor Seichiro Aoki supervised the film which gave a large surprise when learning that one of the characters was modeled after him but written in different Japanese characters.
 His job was also making sure the characters were nearly identical to manga's original style.
 Meanwhile, Clamp were asked for help by Rintaro who wanted to properly dress Karen.

 The film was given a limited release in the United States in early 2000 and released to VHS and DVD on September 25, 2001 by Manga Entertainment.
 X: The Destiny War, a comic book based on the feature film, was released on September 30, 1996.
 The X Japan song "Forever Love", composed by Yoshiki, was chosen as the film's theme song.
 "Forever Love" also appears on the soundtrack of the film.

 The X Character Files (キャラクターファイル, Kyarakutā Fairu) were released from June 1996 to December 1996 by Victor Entertainment.
 The seven audio dramas, scripted by Nanase Ohkawa, focus on the thoughts and motivations of the individual Dragons of Heaven and Earth.
 The Character Files are performed by the feature film voice actors.
 They were created to promote the film version of the manga.